 The New Year’s Day Meeting is a chance to blow the cobwebs away and try to freshen yourselves up after the big night the night before.
 Most racegoers will either be nursing a headache or else still on the go from seeing in the New Year, but the horse and their jockeys will be well-rested and keen to impress.

-With two Grade 2 offerings and a Grade 3 race for you to get your teeth into, it’s little wonder that so many of the industry’s best turn up at Prestbury Park to see what they can achieve in the year’s first jump race.
+With two Grade 2 offerings and a Premier Handicap race for you to get your teeth into, it’s little wonder that so many of the industry’s best turn up at Prestbury Park to see what they can achieve in the year’s first jump race.